Should You Consider Free Relationship Counseling?

 What is free relationship counseling?

 Free online therapy can mean several things.
 In many cases, free credible therapy may be offered by non-profits or through volunteer organizations.
 Free relationship counseling or free marriage counseling differs from free relationship or marriage advice.
-Anybody can give advice, but only a licensed, professional therapist can offer to counsel.
-For that reason, ensuring that anyone offering free counseling is doing so with a license can be valuable.
+Anybody can give advice, but only a licensed, professional therapist can offer regulated psychotherapy services.
+For that reason, ensuring that anyone offering free online therapy (or in-person therapy) is doing so with a license can be valuable.
 If not, they may be misrepresenting services.

 In some cases, websites or services that advertise free counseling may not be safe or legitimate.
 Researching, reading the terms and service, and understanding why the counseling is free may safeguard you from potential fraud or harmful advice.
 You can contact your state board to verify that your counselor is licensed under them if you’re unsure.